DyogenIBENS/Agora/doc/HowTo.md

 ### History

-AGORA stands for "Algorithm for Gene Order Reconstruction in Ancestors" and was developed by Matthieu Muffato during his PhD (2007-2010) in the DYOGEN Laboratory at the École normale supérieure in Paris.
-Since then it has been constantly used in the group, especially to generate ancestral genomes for the [Genomicus](https://www.genomicus.biologie.ens.fr/genomicus) online server for comparative genomics.
+AGORA stands for "Algorithm for Gene Order Reconstruction in Ancestors" and was initiated by Matthieu Muffato during his PhD (2007-2010) in the DYOGEN Laboratory at the École normale supérieure in Paris.
+Since then it has been constantly used and improved in the group, especially to generate ancestral genomes for the [Genomicus](https://www.genomicus.biologie.ens.fr/genomicus) online server for comparative genomics.
 Many algorithms used in AGORA are described in details in Matthieu's thesis, available only